duggabe/gr-control/README.md

 ## Versions

-There are two branches of this repository:
+There are three branches of this repository:

+* `main` (the default) is the development branch for software not yet put into the maint branchs.
-* `main` (the default) contains flowgraphs for GNU Radio 3.8 and uses an ADALM-Pluto.
+* `maint-3.8` contains flowgraphs for GNU Radio 3.8 and uses an ADALM-Pluto.
 The sample rate is set to 576kHz to minimize the processing load when used on a Raspberry Pi computer.
 * `maint-3.9` contains flowgraphs for GNU Radio 3.9 and uses a USRP device.
 The sample rate is set to 768kHz.

 Instructions are given below to load the desired version.